 Beginning Painting: Acrylic or Oil

-Learn the foundations of painting in a fun and supportive environment that will excite your passion for paint and art making.
-Acrylic paints are recommended for those starting out, but students are welcome to use oil paints if they prefer.
-We will cover the basics of how to make a painting, some color theory, composition, impasto, glazing, and more.
+Learn the foundations of painting in a fun and supportive environment that will excite your passion for paint and art making!
+Students are invited to use acrylic or oil (or water-based oil) paint.
+Starting with still lifes and moving on from there, we will cover the basics of how to make a painting, some color theory, composition, impasto, glazing, and other painting techniques.
+We’ll explore the work of painters both past and present that can inspire us.
 Class discussion will help students learn to examine their own work with an eye toward growth.
 A materials list will be provided.